Men and Cosmetic Surgery

 To avoid post-operative problems, it’s important that you arrange to have a support person available to help you — both physically and emotionally — for about a week after surgery.
 If you get the help and rest you need, you’ll improve your chances of a quicker recovery — and you may see your results a lot sooner.

-Many of our patients undergo multiple procedures at the same time.
+Many of our patients from Sacramento undergo multiple procedures at the same time.
 Reasons for combining procedures include each patient’s unique goals, recovery time and cost.
 Most patient’s desire improvement in multiple areas of their body and frequently the best results are achieved through improving more than one of these regions.
 If Dr. Mabourakh recommends that several procedures may be performed during the same operation, the patient may choose to have combined procedures.
 The advantage of combining procedures is that recovery time is usually the same as recovery for the “biggest” procedure, which is far less than the total down-time or risk if each procedure is performed independently.
 Other advantages include:

 - A reduction in overall recovery time.
 Less time away from work or play.